scipy-conference/scipy_proceedings_2010/papers/33_morley/my_paper.rst

 ----------------------------------------------------------------
-SpacePy - A Python-based library of tools for the space sciences
+SpacePy - A Python-based Library of Tools for the Space Sciences
 ----------------------------------------------------------------

 .. class:: abstract